 These people; at least, the ones who are still alive after those months, were taken to the slave ships which took them beyond our shores.
 We also saw some of the items local leaders at the time traded their people for; mirrors, cannons and more.

-Big ups to Mie Mie restaurant (no, they didn’t pay for this), they really came through for us when we were starving and exhausted.
+To Mie-Mie restaurant (no, they didn’t pay for this), they really came through when we were starving and exhausted.

 The bus ride back home was hilarious and fun filled.